top of page

 How to Manage Amazon Overage Fees

-Broadwave Agency Helping Clients Understand Amazon's Overage Fees & Helping Brands Set Up Streamlined Storage and Legit Prep Warehouses Amazon sellers are now charged a monthly fee for any inventory that exceeds their storage limits.
-There are overage and underage fees, making it hard to balance the new changes.
+Broadwave Agency: Helping Clients Understand Amazon's Overage Fees & Helping Brands Set Up Streamlined Storage and Reputable Prep Warehouses across the United States Amazon sellers are now charged a monthly fee for any inventory that exceeds their storage limits.
+Overage and underage fees make it hard to balance the new changes.
 Let Broadwave Agency help your brand with Amazon overage and storage fees.
 Storage can be the make-or-break criteria of a successful brand.
 If you overpay on storage, you will find it hard to be profitable.
 This fee is based on the volume of excess inventory and is intended to incentivize sellers to manage their inventory more efficiently.
 The fees vary depending on the time of year and the size of the excess inventory.

 Impact on Sellers These new overage fees can significantly affect sellers' profitability, especially for those with large amounts of excess inventory.
 Sellers must carefully monitor inventory levels and adjust their stocking practices to avoid these additional costs.